Tchomasek/GEOCODER-9000/README.md

 NOTES:
 App returns an error when nonsensical address or email is given, or units are not selected.
 Returning relevant message for those cases will be my next step.

-Added file appOOP.py, where i tried to demonstrate my ability to build and use classes.
+Added file appOOP.py, where i tried to demonstrate my ability to use classes.